- Student Success Strategies

 This course deals with common law legal principles and statutes that govern the employment relationship.
 Students will explore issues relating to employment law and the employment relationship from the perspective of managers, employees and human resource professionals.
 The course will provide an essential understanding of basic Canadian law: our legal system, contracts and torts as they relate to employment law.
 There will also be detailed study of those areas of law that relate directly to the employment situation: human rights, privacy, employment standards legislation, occupational health and safety and termination of employment.
 These topics will be discussed in relation to the hiring process, rights and obligations during the period of employment and termination and postemployment considerations.

 - Privacy and Confidentiality

+The purpose of this course is to prepare students for the contemporary Canadian workplace with regards to organizational obligations around the use, collection and disclosure of personal information.
 This module will provide the student with an overview of the applicable privacy and confidentiality legislation with a focus on how it applies to a Human Resources department.
 Students will gain an insight into the various acts and legislation that govern privacy and confidentiality at both a provincial and federal level.

 - Career & Employment Strategies

 This course looks at the planning, preparation, execution, and follow-up stages of an interview: how people find jobs; employer expectations; presenting an enthusiastic attitude; focusing on the right job; transferable skills; the job interview; effective resume preparation; cover and thank you letters; effective telemarketing; tapping the hidden job market; handling objections; job search management; self-confidence and self-esteem building; mock interviews (video-taped); and individual counselling and coaching.